RITRacingSoftware/core/README.md

 # RIT-Racing Core

+Note: this version of the core is meant for use with STM32G441 chips, which are only used for a few projects.
+These chips have fewer peripherals than the STM32G473 used by most boards.
+However, the interface exposed by this version of the core is mostly compatible with the main version of the core.

 ## Overview
 Most of our projects use the same features of the STM32s.
 They require internal/external clocks, GPIO functionality, communication protocols like CAN, SPI, or UART, the ability to read analog inputs, etc.